yuanb/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+dataset_tidy.png - A screen shot of the final dataset.